7 Things to Consider When Building a Fiberglass Pool at a Home under Construction

 The same applies to bricks, stones or other large heavy materials that could damage the pool from an impact.

 6. Do Not Leave Pool Equipment on the Site

 Be sure not to leave salt systems, pool cleaning equipment, or any other portable equipment on the site.

 There is always someone who would be happy to relocate it for you :)

 7. Double-Check the Pool Before Installing the Patio

 Fiberglass does not like to stay straight.
 Consequently a straight-walled fiberglass pool that sits for months without a concrete collar to lock it in place could move a little over time.

 Be sure to make a special trip before pouring concrete to re-straighten anything that may have come out of alignment.

-Well, there you have it!
-We hope this helps and certainly hope you can use our experience to help you execute your fiberglass pool project well.
+We hope this helps and we certainly hope that you can use our experience to help you execute your fiberglass pool project well.